 Food and drink

 As someone who tries to keep their home clutter-free, I find that my favourite gifts to receive are those that I can eat or drink.
-With a consumable gift, your recipient can enjoy something delicious that they wouldn’t usually treat themselves to in everyday life, such as this luxurious artisan chocolate hamper (above).
+With a consumable gift, your recipient can enjoy something delicious that they wouldn’t usually treat themselves to in everyday life, such as an luxurious artisan chocolate hamper.
 This is a great gift if you’re not sure about someone’s personal taste when it comes to homewares or clothing.
 If you’ve ever had dinner with your friend, you’ll have a clear idea of their likes and dislikes.
 If they ordered something spicy, why not treat them to a ‘make your own chilli sauce’ kit from TheChilliExperience shop on Etsy?

 And finally, how about just something special that you’ve had personalised for them?
 A personalised door sign for the kids in the family lets everyone know to ‘keep out’ of the little one’s room!
-And for the grown-ups, a piece of personalised jewellery (such as this beautiful engraved bracelet below) with their name or initial will be happily received.
+And for the grown-ups, a piece of personalised jewellery (such as a beautiful engraved bracelet) with their name or initial will be happily received.
 It won’t take up too much space in their home and will let them know that you’ve gone that extra mile to commission a special gift for them.I hope this blog post has given you some gift ideas for your festive shopping (and for birthdays, anniversaries and special occasions, for that matter!) and that you’ll choose something homemade and hand-crafted by an Etsy seller this year.
 Let me know what kind of personal, meaningful gifts you’ve given to your family and friends in the past – all ideas welcome and will provide inspiration for choosing more gifts that mean something to our loved ones. 🙂

 This blog post contains affiliate links in pink text.
 All thoughts and opinions in this post are based on my own experience and I am not responsible for your experience 🙂